aimms/documentation/webui/widget-options.rst

 .. image:: images/WidgetActions_MyWidgetActionsdata.png
 			:align: center

 Add the details for the widget actions you would like to show for the widget.
-For example,
+For example:

 .. image:: images/WidgetActions_MyWidgetActionsdata_added.png
 			:align: center